naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 3. ```app/controllers/signup-controller.js```: this controller is used to validate a sign up request from an influencer or administrator.
 It checks that required fields have been completed and stores the newly created user profile on the database.
 It invokes the Profile model, which is the Mongoose schema used to model a request for profile data.
 4. ```app/controllers/post-controller.js```: this controller is used to validate a post creation request from an influencer.
 It checks that required fields have been completed and stores the newly created post on the database.
 It invokes the Post model, which is the Mongoose schema used to model a request for post data.
 5. ```app/controllers/rights-controller.js```: this controller is used to set, remove, and find access levels for users.
 Access levels denote what a user can do within the app (e.g. shopper, influencer, moderator) each of which having their own rights (e.g. uploading pictures, approving them, etc.).
-6. ```app/controllers/administrator-controller.js```: this controller is used to find, remove, update, or authenticate administrators.
+6. ```app/controllers/administrator-controller.js```: this controller is used to find, remove, or update administrator information on the database.
 7. ```app/controllers/profile-controller.js```: this controller is used to validate inputs from the sign up form, when a user is applying to become an influencer.

 ### Models